BEST FOOD PROCESSORS | AUGUST 2017

 Budget and mini food processors can be had for around $30 to $60.
 Machines in this price bracket are designed for small or basic tasks and generally do not come with many attachments.
 Mid-range food processors between $100-200 are more fully featured with a wider range of functions along with additions like safety locks, pulse buttons, and large work bowls.
 This is the sweet spot for most home cooks who want a large and versatile unit.
 Food processors coming in at over $250 boast special features that set them apart and are aimed at those who want a deluxe model and are willing to pay for it.

-Detailed product reviews
+FULL product reviews

 We research hundreds of products in order to bring you a final, unbiased list of the very best.
 We also use a proprietary algorithm to score each product in terms of quality, value, and brand reputation.
 These subscores are then weighted to calculate our overall scores.
 Read more about how we calculate our scores.